-Menzies School of Health Research are Australia's only Medical Research Institute dedicated to improving Indigenous health and wellbeing.
-We have a 27-year history of scientific discovery and public health achievement.
-Menzies work at the frontline and collaborate broadly, partnering with over 60 Indigenous communities across Northern Australia to create resources, grow local skills, and find enduring solutions to problems that matter.
+Menzies School of Health Research is Australia's only Medical Research Institute dedicated to improving Indigenous health and wellbeing.
+We have a 29-year history of scientific discovery and public health achievement.
+Menzies works at the frontline, partnering with over 60 Indigenous communities across Northern and Central Australia.
+We collaborate to create resources, grow local skills and find enduring solutions to problems that matter.